 It’s hard to imagine how many packets of crisps are eaten every day in our homes, businesses, schools and streets.
-The good news is that you can raise money for charity by recycling them.

 Supermarket Soft Plastic Collection Points

 Several supermarkets now have collection points for soft plastics including plastic bags and crisp packets.
 Most Sainsbury’s, Tesco and Co-op currently take the widest range as part of the UK Plastic Pact.
 See Recycle Now for more details